 There are many options to choose from, but France’s national dish is probably the Boeuf Bourguignon.
-Well known in and outside France, it represents the beauty of the cuisine by transforming a simple piece of meat into an intense flavored dish, only composed with national ingredients.
+Well known in and outside France, it represents the beauty of the cuisine by transforming a simple piece of meat into an intensely flavored dish, only composed with national ingredients.

 What are the most popular cuisines in France?

 French cuisine is one of the world’s oldest and it has evolved throughout history.
-Popular cuisines include Bistronomie, Gastronomie, Nouvelle Cuisine, the Molecular cuisine, Farm-to-table or those who follow regional traditions such as Bretagne.
+Popular cuisines include Bistronomie, Gastronomie, Nouvelle Cuisine, the Molecular cuisine, Farm-to-table, or those who follow regional traditions such as Bretagne.